 For tall (over 120 metres in height) residential towers, occupant comfort is paramount, with control of tower movement in response to the wind being of prime concern.
 Designing the structural stability system to efficiently control the building’s dynamic response is a key part of Robert Bird Group’s contribution to the design of these tall towers.

-Safety against fire and other extreme events requires an integrated approach by the whole client, design, and construction team to identify and mitigate risks.
+Safety against fire and other extreme events requires an integrated approach by the entire client, design, and construction team to identify and mitigate risks.

 Engineering tall slender residential towers is an area in which Robert Bird Group has significant expertise, including a number of projects with world-wide significance.